-Creative powerhouse duo bring more than 25 years of experience each to agency
+Creative powerhouse duo, Mary Beth Adduci and Karin Rose, bring more than 25 years of experience each to agency

 CHICAGO (June 28, 2018) – Interpublic Group (NYSE: IPG) agency Golin announced the hire of creative powerhouse duo Mary Beth Adduci and Karin Rose in Golin’s headquartered office in Chicago.
 Adduci and Rose will join Goin’s National Creative Leadership Team made up of Executive Creative Directors (ECD) Ron D’Innocenzo and Geoff McCartney in Chicago, Charlie Coney, Global Creator Chair and ECD of the West Coast Region, and Max Wild, ECD in New York.
 All members of the National Creative Leadership Team report into Chief Creative Officer, Caroline Dettman.